Students must complete at least 45 units at Stanford to receive the master's degree in LDT. The following constraints

 Students must register for a minimum of one unit of LDT Internship Workshop for at least two quarters during the year, three are encouraged.
 A maximum of 9 internship units are accepted for the MA degree.

 Recommended electives for LDT include a range of courses related to learners and education.
 Students may take electives from any department at Stanford, with advisor's approval.
 Also, students are encouraged to undertake Directed Reading, EDUC 180, on a topic of special interest to them.

 ePortfolio and Master's Project

 The ePortfolio consists of substantial works done during the year, together with a reflection on the work.
 The Master's Project consists of a design project conceived and developed by the student.
-The project proposal and reports will include a description and analysis of the learning problem, the theoretical approach used to address it, the design proposal, prototypes, and learning assessments.
+The project proposal and reports will include a description and analysis of the learning problem, the theoretical approach and research used to address it, the design proposal, prototypes, and learning assessments.
 The Master's Project must be approved by the student's advisor by the end of winter quarter and presented to the public late in the summer.
-Both the ePortfolio and Master's Project Report are due at the end of summer quarter.
+Both the ePortfolio and Master's Project Report are due in summer quarter.

 2021-2022 List of Pre-Approved Courses